rexguowork/phantom-attack/phantom_v3/README.md

 $ ./tcp_server
 ```
 NOTE:
-syn_drop contains the hardcoded drop frequency
-syn_drop_v2 allows one to pass in an argument to control the number of packets
+traffic_drop allows one to pass in an argument to control the number of packets
 to drop.
-By default, it will accept the 4th SYN packets for every four SYN packets.
+By default, it will accept the 3rd SYN packet for every three SYN packets.

 5. login to the client machine (fargate container in the pdig's case)
 6. run the phantomv3_tcp_client.
 You will need to change the server IP address